 Based on AI technology, AIOps simplifies IT operations management and accelerates problem resolution in complex IT infrastructures.

-“IT operations is challenged by the rapid growth in data volumes generated by IT infrastructure and applications that must be captured, analyzed and acted on,” says Padraig Byrne, Senior Director Analyst at Gartner.
+“IT operations are challenged by the rapid growth in data volumes generated by IT infrastructure and applications that must be captured, analyzed, and acted on,” says Padraig Byrne, Senior Director Analyst at Gartner.
 “Coupled with the reality that IT operations teams often work in disconnected silos, this makes it challenging to ensure that the most urgent incident at any given time is being addressed.”

-Continuously increasing volume from primary data collection systems, constant rise of information sources and ongoing enhancement of system modifications complicate performances of IT companies.
+Continuously increasing volume from primary data collection systems, the constant rise of information sources, and the ongoing enhancement of system modifications complicate the performances of IT companies.
 AIOps is a great solution to tame the immense complexity and quantity of data.

-According to Gartner, use of AIOps and digital experience tools to monitor applications an infrastructure will rise from 5% in 2018 to 30% in 2023.
+According to Gartner, using AIOps and digital experience tools to monitor applications and infrastructure will rise from 5% in 2018 to 30% in 2023.

-To gain most of AIOps platform, you have to be careful and make sure that you have chosen an AIOps platform that is able to meet your goals.
+To gain most of the AIOps platform, you have to be careful and make sure that you have chosen an AIOps platform that can meet your goals.
 The main feature a platform should have are:

-Availability of these elements will help IT companies to solve critical, unpredictable, and high-value issues, instead of getting bogged down by the overwhelming amount of mostly irrelevant IT data.
+The availability of these elements will help IT companies to solve critical, unpredictable, and high-value issues instead of getting bogged down by the overwhelming amount of mostly irrelevant IT data.

-The rapid rise of innovative technologies has led to more intelligent and efficient business.
-To resolve and prevent high-severity outrages the IT industry turns to Artificial Intelligence.
+The rapid rise of innovative technologies has led to more intelligent and efficient businesses.
+To resolve and prevent high-severity outrages, the IT industry turns to Artificial Intelligence.
 Its Machine Learning and Deep Learning capabilities allow AI to transform traditional IT operations, making them smart, time-saving, and efficient.
-Quality Assurance, Service Management, and Process Automation are the main areas AI has proved to be an effective tool.
+Quality Assurance, Service Management, and Process Automation are the main areas in which AI has proved to be an effective tool.
 Moreover, the concept of AIOps offers a better and more productive way to manage IT operations.